 (i) No Violation of Environmental Laws exists with respect to any of the Assets, which Violation of Environmental Laws would have a Material Adverse Effect;

-(ii) neithersuch Seller, the Assets, nor the ownership or operation thereof is subject to any environmental or health and safety claim, demand, filing, investigation, administrative proceeding, or other legal proceeding by any Governmental Authority (“Environmental Claim”) arising from or based upon the Assets or the ownership or operation thereof; and
+(ii) neither Seller, the Assets, nor the ownership or operation thereof is subject to any environmental or health and safety claim, demand, filing, investigation, administrative proceeding, or other legal proceeding by any Governmental Authority (“Environmental Claim”) arising from or based upon the Assets or the ownership or operation thereof; and

-(iii) such Seller has not received notice of any Environmental Claim or Violation of Environmental Law arising from or based upon the Assets or the ownership or operation thereof.
+(iii) Seller has not received notice of any Environmental Claim or Violation of Environmental Law arising from or based upon the Assets or the ownership or operation thereof.

-3.9 Gas Regulatory Matters.
-None of the Assets is subject to jurisdiction of the Federal Energy Regulatory Commission under Section 7(c) of the Natural Gas Act.
+[3.9 Gas Regulatory Matters.
+None of the Assets is subject to jurisdiction of the Federal Energy Regulatory Commission under Section 7(c) of the Natural Gas Act.]

 3.10 Payment of Ad Valorem Taxes.
-No ad valorem real or personal property taxes assessed against the Assets are delinquent.Such Seller has properly completed and filed or caused to be filed in a timely manner all material reports or returns required to be filed with respect to such ad valorem taxes relating to the Assets with any applicable taxing authority or, if not so timely filed, all appropriate penalties with respect to same have been assessed and paid or duly contested in good faith.
+No ad valorem real or personal property taxes assessed against the Assets are delinquent.
+Seller has properly completed and filed or caused to be filed in a timely manner all material reports or returns required to be filed with respect to such ad valorem taxes relating to the Assets with any applicable taxing authority or, if not so timely filed, all appropriate penalties with respect to same have been assessed and paid or duly contested in good faith.

 3.11 Compliance with Contracts.
-Such Seller is not in default or breach of any of the Contracts to whichsuch Seller is a party.
+Seller is not in default or breach of any of the Contracts to which Seller is a party.

 3.12 Condition of Assets.
 As of the Closing Date, the Assets shall be in good working order and condition sufficient to perform and carry out the use and purposes for which they are designed or intended to be used.

-3.13 No Encroachments.
-As of the Closing Date, the Gathering Line Facilities shall be located within the boundaries of the tracts, leases, easements, rights-of-way, and Permits comprising the Real Property.

 3.14 Title Matters.